honandbun/honandbun.github.io/README.md

 To view the website, go to: https://honandbun.github.io

-On the website, you'll read more about Hon and Bun.
+On the website, you'll read more about Hon + Bun.
 We hope you enjoy!